 Should you decide at any time to reinstall PVX version 6.x, you must first uninstall version 8.0.x using the Microsoft Windows Add/Remove Programs utility.
+Before uninstalling PVX:

-Before uninstalling PVX, make a note of your existing user settings and directories and back up any files that you personally created and placed in the PVX program files directory, typically C:\Program Files\Polycom\PVX, that you wish to save.
-All files in the PVX directory are deleted during the uninstall process.
+- Make a note of your existing user settings and directories and back up any files that you personally created and placed in the PVX program files directory.
+This directory is typically C:\Program Files\Polycom\PVX.
+All files in the PVX directory are deleted during the uninstall process. - Back up your directory settings file, which is found at c:\Documents and Settings\YourUserName\Application Data\Polycom\ViaVideo\VVlocalDirectory.xml (where YourUserName is your login name on this computer.)
+This file is deleted during the uninstall process.